jdmansour/ltipassparams/README.md

 ### Hub side

 The hub part is implemented by subclassing the authenticator.
-Maybe it would even be sufficient to use the `auth_state_hook` configuration option without a class?
+We cannot use the `c.Spawner.auth_state_hook` option, since that only gets called when a new server is spawned - not every time the user clicks a LTI link.

 - LMS sends the user to the JupyterHub
 - User is authenticated